samalvarez98/Formula-1/README.md

 ---
 Project Purpose
 ---
 The following project consisted in analazing historical data of Formula 1 seasons and races in Microsoft SQL Server.
-I personally am  a fan of Formula 1 and wanted to explore the historical data to see drivers performcances.
+I am  a fan of Formula 1 and wanted to explore the historical data to see drivers performcances.
 Therefore, I found this database intersting to apply my SQL skills and also discovering one of the sports I enjoy the most.

 Goal
 ---